 Golestan Palace Compound, a Witness to Historical Events

-This compound is an Iranian tangible cultural heritage that has witnessed various historical events including the following:
+This compound is an Iranian tangible cultural heritage in UNESCO List that has witnessed various historical events including the following:

-- Qajar kings have ascended to throne there including Agh Mohammad Khan.
+- Qajar kings have ascended to the throne there including Agh Mohammad Khan.

 - Iranian National Council inaugurated and held its first session there in 1945.

 - The council of the founders was held in Tekyeh Dowlat after the fall of Qajars and the beginning of the Pahlavi dynasty.

 - Reza Shah ascended to the throne in 1925 on Marble Throne and had his coronation ceremonies at Greeting Hall in 1926.